ajvetturini/phase-field-models/README.md

 - Currently, all grids are handled with constant size $N$ and grid-cell size of $dx$
 - Be careful with how the density field is handled (i.e., it's shape)!
 - Free energies are handled as *dimensionless*, and the equation constants (e.g., M / mobility constant in Cahn-Hilliard) is actually $M'=K_bTM$ which is treated as 1 (nm s $)^{-1}$
-- The input files in the Examples directory will show how scaling constants (for the interface / bulk energy values in the Allen-Cahn or Cahn-Hilliard) can be incorporated through the input config TOML
+- The input files in the Examples directory will show how scaling constants (for the interface / bulk energy values in the Allen-Cahn or Cahn-Hilliard) can be incorporated through the input config TOML to better fit this package to your specific needs
+- The [MagneticFilm.py](https://github.com/ajvetturini/phase-field-models/blob/main/Examples/MagneticFilm/run.py) example shows how you can incorporate your own energy model to be solved via Allen-Cahn or Cahn-Hilliard

 # Future Features